sighclone/StudyDash-Desktop/README.md

 Google Firebase API key is not provided for the security of users due to inadequate screening of requests to the API.

 To download the StudyDash Installer, go to the `releases` folder.
-Development will not be continued on this repository.
-However, you can fork/download and work independently.
+Development will not be continued :) .